Volca Modular: Utility

 The Utility module uses two simple equations to attenuate and mix signals: a+b*c and a-b*c (where c is the knob marked "c").
 This can be used in many ways, including as a rudimentary method of summation or a basic ring modulator.

 Woggle

 The "Woggle" on the Volca Modular is a sample and hold circuit, which provides random values via sampling pink noise.
 It has both smoothed and stepped outputs.
 The internal pink noise sampling can be overridden, allowing you to sample any output of the Volca Modular.

 Mult/Split

 The split module is a utility that allows you to a turn one signal into two identical copies, useful for when you want to route a modulator to multiple destinations.
 There are two independent signal splitters.

 Clock divider

-The Volca Modular's clock divider section gives out trigger pulse in divisions of the tempo of the sequencer (tempo is controlled by the TEMPO knob).
+The Volca Modular's clock divider section gives out trigger pulses in divisions of the tempo of the sequencer (tempo is controlled by the TEMPO knob).
 Divisions of every fourth, third and second are available, as well as a general gate output.